cpcsdk/cpctools/resources/CPCSD/pcfs/readme.txt

 	it is followed by 255 entries, for a total of 256.
 If this is not enough for a single directory, then Nxt points to an extended entry for this directory, see below.

+	The first char is ored with 0x80 to identify a directory.

 Sec L|F I L E N A M E E X T|Next	FILE ENTRY
 	A file entry is just like a directory entry, but it points to sectors in